 Use cases

-A Gitlab runner
+A Gitlab (resp.
+Github) runner

 Gitlab use case

-Using the LAA as a gitlab-runner is a good fit for single developers to mid-size teams that want to add Hardware in the CI loop without having to setup a proper automation service like LAVA.
+Using the LAA as a Gitlab runner is a good fit for single developers to mid-size teams that want to add Hardware in the CI loop without having to setup a proper automation service like LAVA.

 A LAVA worker